 “We are very excited to be able to establish this terrific program to attract young men and women to the island to explore our history and architecture, to see our historic houses and commercial buildings, to climb a tall ship, to conserve valuable artifacts, to learn to make balusters for a historic porch, or analyze the next steps for historic preservation through planning or policy,” states GHF Executive Director, Dwayne Jones.
 “In a sense, we see this internship as a way to use Galveston as a laboratory and to build a wall of successful projects where interns learn to value history and architecture”.

+GHF is now accepting proposals and resumes from individuals interested in paid internships focusing on special projects on Galveston Island.
+Internships may draw from professional and para-professional aspects of the organization including historic preservation studies, research and documentation of historic properties, public policy and economic development initiatives, maritime studies and historic tall ship sailing, museum collections and documentation, archival planning, and craftsmanship, and historic building rehabilitation or restoration.
+Internships will include a stipend and/or housing and living expenses.
+Up to three internships may be awarded each calendar year.
 Applicants from historic preservation programs may submit projects, but applicants also may be working in a similar position and see this as an opportunity for building skills to improve competency in historic preservation or maritime studies.
 Each intern will be required to produce a final project that may be written, oral, or digital in format.

-- Resiliency management of historic properties particularly for the Strand Mechanic National Historic Landmark district
+- Resiliency management of historic properties particularly for the Strand Mechanic National Historic Landmark district.

-- Heritage tourism plans for historic sites and areas in Galveston and Galveston County
+- Heritage tourism plans for historic sites and areas in Galveston and Galveston County.

-- Feasibility for historic maritime vessels to expand the programming at the seaport museum and/or additional business plan enhancements to the existing maritime programs
+- Feasibility for historic maritime vessels to expand the programming at the seaport museum and/or additional business plan enhancements to the existing maritime programs.

 ABOUT GALVESTON HISTORICAL FOUNDATION